chrischizinski/chrischizinski.github.com/about.md

 Research areas that I currently focus on are

- * Spatial/temporal dynamics of angling pressure
+ * Spatiotemporal dynamics of angling pressure
  * Improving creel methodology and quantification
  * Behavioural effects of recreational angling
  * Invasive species ecology and management